YooTaeJeong/yootaejeong.github.io/index.md

 ## Introduction
 ---

 Hello, I'm Taejeong Yoo.
-I'm a student in Dongseo University.
-My major is Computer Engineering and Duuble major is AI Engineering. 💻
+I graduated from Dongseo University with a major in Applied AI Engineering, formerly known as Information and Communication Engineering.
+Through various internal and external activities, I honed my leadership skills and learned the importance of collaboration, enabling me to cultivate the power of teamwork. 💻

  💡__Develop Blog [Tistory](https://bong9s.tistory.com/){:target="_blank"} Manage.__ 💡